aimagelab/mammoth/docs/getting_started/index.rst

     pytest

 The tests are quite long, as they evaluate most of the functionality of Mammoth.
-The estimated runtime is around 1 hour and a half on a RTX 4080 GPU.
+The estimated runtime is about 2 hours.

 .. important::